 It was many years later when my seed germinated.
-My partner Caroline and I discussed starting a guiding business during a climbing trip in Australia and I vividly remember scribbling some initial ideas as we sat around a campfire at Arapiles.
-Even then it was a number of years later when we officially set up Peak Mountaineering and, with a well established business now under our belts, it is easier to reflect on what a rush it has been.
-It also makes it easier to objectively offer some advice for anyone planning on starting a business.
-Here's some thoughts on the journey so far......
+My partner Cal and I discussed starting a guiding business during a climbing trip in Australia and I vividly remember scribbling some initial ideas as we sat around a campfire at Arapiles.
+Even then it was a number of years later when we officially set up Peak Mountaineering.
+Now, with an established business under our belts, it is easier to reflect on the journey.
+It also makes it easier to objectively offer some advice for anyone planning a similar adventure.

 There is always stuff to do

-I love running a business but my first love is still instructing - I would never wanted to be glued to a desk all the time.
+I love running a business, but my first love is still instructing.
+I would never want to be glued to a desk all the time.
 In the early days this meant a day in the mountains was followed by every evening answering emails.
-I now get plenty of help with admin but there is still a lot of enquiries that need my personal attention.
-They need me to answer them whether I'm in a Nepalese Tea House or on a family holiday.
-It's not always easy but I know that if I don't answer a person's enquiry they are likely to go elsewhere.
+I now get plenty of help with admin but there are still enquiries that need my personal attention.
+They need me to answer them whether I’m in a Nepalese Tea House or on a family holiday.
+It’s not always easy, but I know that if I don’t answer a person’s enquiry they are likely to go elsewhere.

-That's only the start of it.
-There's also people to call, publicity to manage, blog posts or reviews to write, equipment to organise and a million other things that need attention.
-Running a business can easily be a 24/7 job......but then every enquiry that turns to a booking is someone new to inspire and a potential long term member joining the Peak client family.
-And, of course, every new client is also a revenue stream which is the life blood of any business.
-So I may be wearily typing out an email at a ridiculous hour of the day but I don't mind one bit - I will only mind if there ever stops being emails to answer!
+That’s only the start of it.
+There are always people to call, publicity to manage, blog posts or reviews to write and equipment to organise.
+There are always a million other things that need attention.
+Running a business can easily be a 24/7 job.
+Then again, every enquiry that turns to a booking is someone new to inspire.
+Another potential member to join the Peak client family.
+Of course, every new client is also a revenue stream which is the life blood of any business.
+So I may be wearily typing out an email at a ridiculous hour of the day but I don’t mind one bit.
+I will only mind if there stops being emails to answer!

 You become the brand

-We've always known the importance of a strong brand image and over the years I'm really proud to see how the Peak Mountaineering brand has grown in recognition.
-At the inception of the business we contracted a designer to create our logo (based on inspiration from a Patagonia T-shirt I owned many years ago and which now has pride of place in an oak frame on our office wall).
-Okay, so we aren't BP or Apple but it's surprising how often I mention the company name and people say how they saw us here or there.
+We’ve always known the importance of a strong brand image and I’m proud to see how the Peak Mountaineering brand has grown in recognition.
+At the inception of the business we contracted a designer to create our logo (please do have a read about how our logo was created here).
+Okay, so we aren’t BP or Apple, but it’s surprising how often I mention the company name and people know of us.
 Similarly, people often recognise the logo.
-The brand is really strong and I'm extremely proud of that.
+The brand is strong and I’m extremely proud of that.

-Of course, this takes work and I've always got a stock of publicity leaflets in the vehicles ready to stick on a cafe notice board or leave on a shop counter.
-All our vehicles have Peak Mountaineering brandished on the side (and front and back!) which can feel a bit obstructive when you turn up at a posh restaurant or wedding.
-I'm invariably wearing a logoed T-shirt or fleece and even my kids have logoed clothing.
-We spend time getting our logo on other websites, displayed on posters in shops and information centres or even on stickers dotted through the tea houses of the Khumbu Valley.
-Brand exposure is a work in progress, but every time I speak to someone who has seen it somewhere or tells me they recognise the swirly sun and jagged mountain symbol it feels great.
+Of course, this takes work and I’ve always got a stock of publicity leaflets in the vehicles ready to stick on a cafe notice board or leave on a shop counter.
+All our vehicles have Peak Mountaineering plastered on the side.
+I’m invariably wearing a logoed T-shirt or fleece.
+We spend time getting our logo on other websites or displayed in shops and information centres.
+Brand exposure is always a work in progress, but every time I speak to someone who has seen it somewhere or tells me they recognise the swirly sun and jagged mountain symbol it certainly feels great.

 Of course a brand is more than just a logo.
-We try and push the brand in the way we do business and that all takes time too.
-Whether it's sending a follow up thank you email to a course participant or taking the time to chat through course options with someone who's unsure which training to choose.
-Maybe it's time ploughed into environmental work (such as our annual pick and play event) or sponsoring a charitable event - everything helps to define our brand and every bit is important.
+We try and push the brand in the way we do business.
+That takes time too.
+Whether it’s sending a follow up thank you email to a course participant or chatting through course options with someone who’s unsure.
+Everything helps to define our brand and every bit is important.

 Having a business takes over your head